top of page

 Projects

-Natural Resource Projects promote resilient watersheds with healthy forests, meadows, restored hydraulic mines and beneficial fire regimes.
+Our Natural Resource Projects promote resilient watersheds with healthy forests, meadows, restored hydraulic mine sites, and beneficial fire regimes.

 A rainbow is seen in the spray of Feather Falls.

-Forestry Contract Services treats overgrown forests, conducts hazard tree removal, and does road repairs.
+Forestry Contract Services treats overgrown forests, conducts hazard tree removal, and repairs roads.
 Restoring our forests to a healthy state means fuels reduction, thinning and stand management in a changing climate.
 Our crews conduct hand cut and pile work, mastication and road repairs.

 02